About the course

 The CSLS benefits from having seminar rooms in the Manor Road Building available for academic events.

-The CSLS’ research community is vibrant and strong; Fellows and Research Officers hold ad hoc workshops, regular book colloquiums and a prominent Annual Lecture series, as well as events organised as part of the Regulation Discussion Group.
-In addition to participating actively in these academic events, our students have initiated and successfully run their own socio-legal discussion group and public law discussion group.
+The CSLS’ research community is vibrant and strong; Fellows and Research Officers hold workshops, regular book colloquia and a prominent Annual Socio-Legal Lecture series, as well as events organised as part of the Regulation Discussion Group.
+In addition to participating actively in these academic events, our students have initiated and successfully run their own Socio-Legal Discussion Group and Public Law Discussion Group.
 Events bring staff and students together to exchange ideas, to meet visiting speakers and to engage in discussion of a variety of socio-legal issues.
 You will receive multiple opportunities to gain experience of presenting and discussing your work in progress.